Archive

 The single counter-demonstrator, clad in a cheap, celadon green tracksuit, was nothing but a first-class asshole.
 Materializing shortly after the march began, he held an American flag and a sign cryptically supporting Trump’s invasion of Iran as he heckled those behind the lead banners.

-CPD’s policy when it comes to counter-demonstrators is simple.
-Like the demonstrators, they have First Amendment rights.
-To avoid physical confrontations, CPD requires counter-demonstrators to keep their distance from the demonstrators, while allowing them to be within “sight and sound” of the demonstrators.
+CPD’s policy when it comes to counter-demonstrators is straightforward.
+Like the demonstrators, counter-demonstrators have First Amendment rights.
+To avoid physical confrontations, CPD requires counter-demonstrators to keep their distance from the demonstrators, while allowing them to be within “sight and sound” of the rally or march.

-Today’s counter-demonstrator was taunting the demonstrators; he may have been hoping for a physical response, but nobody was taking the bait.
+Saturday’s counter-demonstrator was taunting the demonstrators; he may have been hoping for a physical confrontation, but nobody was taking the bait.
 Despite CPD’s warnings, the man kept trying for closer proximity to the marchers.
 Based on the man’s demeanor, I suspect CPD was more concerned that he would be the one who initiated physical contact.

 As we marched north on Dearborn, the man kept pushing his luck.
-I only heard fragments of the exchange, but based on body language, I am pretty sure that CPD Director of Community Relations Glen Brooks issued the guy a warning.
+I only heard fragments of the exchange, but based on body language, I am pretty sure that CPD Director of Community Relations Glen Brooks issued the guy some sort of warning.
 Then a number of police officers created a human barricade between him and the marchers.

 Had I been Brooks, the guy would have been in handcuffs.
-The problem, however, is the Illinois Safety Act., which makes an arrest in these situations largely pointless.
-Thankfully, the march ended without a physical confrontation, although it would have made for better images.
+The problem, however, is the Illinois Safety Act, which makes an arrest in these situations largely pointless.
+Thankfully, the march ended without a physical confrontation, although an arrest would have made for better images.

 Summing It All Up.
 Despite a slight chill in the air, the weather was beautiful.
 Those who turned out for the event had the opportunity to express themselves.
-Possibly of greater importance in these dark and lawless times, each demonstrator left knowing that he or she was not alone, but part of a much larger community resisting Trump’s attacks on American democratic institutions and norms.
+Possibly of greater importance in these dark and lawless times, each demonstrator left knowing that he or she was not alone, but part of a much larger community resisting Trump’s attacks on America’s democratic institutions.

-Given the large crowd—even 50,000 people represents a large turnout—the media and elected officials took notice, but the effort is unlikely to produce immediate tangible changes.
+Given the large crowd—even 50,000 people represents a noteworthy turnout—the media and elected officials took notice, but the effort is unlikely to produce immediate tangible changes.

 As far as I could tell, Indivisible Chicago missed an important opportunity to build its movement.
 Specifically, I did not see anyone taking names and email addresses.
 Nor did I see any voter registration efforts.

 Going forward, Indivisible Chicago might want to talk to representatives from Chicago’s Ukrainian community.
-Hands down, the Ukrainians are best demonstrators in the city because their efforts are highly theatrical, particularly in the immediate aftermath of the Russian invasion.
-While those attending today’s march significantly improved the visuals with clever homemade signage, the event lacked strong visuals except for aerial photographs and videos of the crowd.
+Hands down, the Ukrainians are the best demonstrators in the city because their efforts are highly theatrical, particularly in the months immediately following the Russian invasion.
+While those attending Saturday’s march significantly improved the visuals with clever homemade signage, the event lacked strong visuals except for the aerial photographs and videos.
 One thing is for sure: The next No Kings rally requires a much stronger speaker lineup.

-Unless Indivisible departs from what is now a tired formula, crowd size will decline.
+Unless Indivisible departs from what is now a tired formula, the crowd size at future rallies will continue to decline.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]